Have you ever considered a coach holiday?

 This is one of my favourite coach holiday myths because in my experience it couldn’t be more wrong.

-The people that I meet on coach holidays are all well travelled, many of them more well travelled than me and I have travelled alot.
+The people that I meet on coach holidays are all well travelled, many of them better travelled than me and I have travelled a lot.

 They are a truly varied bunch.

 Assumptions can be dangerous things and that’s also true when making assumptions about coach holiday travellers.